 Julia Fabris McBride

-Julia Fabris McBride currently serves as Vice President of the Kansas Leadership Center (KLC).
-Before that, she was a Faculty and Coach Development Director.
+Julia Fabris McBride serves as Vice President of the Kansas Leadership Center (KLC).
+She previously served as a Faculty and Coach Development Director.
 Ms. McBride is a professional coach, credentialed by the International Coach Federation.
-Before joining KLC, she managed her own nationwide coaching business, and taught leadership and management classes at the University of Chicago, Columbia College Chicago, University of Massachusetts and the James P. Shannon Leadership Institute.
+Before joining KLC, she managed her own nationwide coaching business and taught leadership and management classes at the University of Chicago, Columbia College Chicago, University of Massachusetts and the James P. Shannon Leadership Institute.
 Ms. McBride serves on the board for the Chase County school district and board development committee for the Girl Scouts of the Kansas Heartland.

 Kathy Davies is currently a Lecturer in Design at Stanford University.
 Before that, she worked at Arena Solutions for over 7 years in various capacities, eventually becoming Senior Product Manager.
 Ms. Davies' expertise lies in the innovation of software product development and creating accessible online teaching materials.

-Mrs. Davies holds a B.S. in Biomedical Engineering from Brown University and M.S.E. in Mechanical Engineering and Product Design.
+Mrs. Davies earned her BS in Biomedical Engineering from Brown University and holds an MSE in Mechanical Engineering and Product Design from Stanford University.

 Dr. Mary Wong

-Dr. Wong is a two-time Fulbright Scholar, the first was at The Chinese University Hong Kong in 2012-2013, followed by Yangon University in 2015-2016.
-Her publications and research include internationalization of higher education, collaboration of local and native English speaking teachers, and the impact of religious identity and pedagogy.
+Dr. Wong is a two-time Fulbright Scholar and her publications and research include internationalization of higher education, collaboration of local and native English speaking teachers, and the impact of religious identity and pedagogy.

-Dr. Wong earned her M.A.s in East Asian Languages and Cultures from UCLA and Teaching English to Speakers of Other Languages (TESOL) from Azusa Pacific University.
-She received her PhD in International and Intercultural Education from USC.
+Dr. Wong holds an MA in East Asian Languages and Cultures from University of Southern California, Los Angeles and an MA in TESOL from Azusa Pacific University.
+She received her PhD in International and Intercultural Education from University of Southern California.

-Matt Gierhart currently sits as a founding partner for the consultancy, neoCAMBRIAN.
+Matt Gierhart works as an Innovation Officer for IBM.
 Mr. Gierhart began exploring social media in its infancy by being one of the first to advise major companies’ adoption of Twitter and Facebook as a marketing tool.
 He started a think tank, The New Celebrity, to introduce the impact of digital behavior to brands, economic development groups and public sector bodies.
 His time with The New Celebrity is best highlighted by a series of lectures at the London School of Economics on the use of social structures as systems of influence.
 The New Celebrity concluded with an acquisition by Ogilvy.

 Dr. Randy Raggio